 A year ago under lockdown, a group of Greater Manchester residents aged 16 to 70 came together for the first time to share their hopes, thoughts and ideas about the future.
-Hosted by Contact and MIF, the group has continued to meet and discuss the important issues of today: and now, they’d like you to join them and their invited guests – artists, activists, key workers, campaigners and others – for conversation and debate about two topics they think are key to our future.
+Hosted by Contact and MIF, the group continued to meet and discuss the important issues of today.
+And then at MIF21, they invited us to join them and their guests – artists, activists, key workers, campaigners and others – for two days of conversation and debate about two topics they think are key to our future: equality and the environment.

 The seed planted by Black Lives Matter has grown into wider conversations about how Black experience intersects and connects with other equalities.
 From gender to healthcare, class to disability, what does equality mean in 2021 – and how can we bring about the change we want and need to see?

 Featuring writers Lemn Sissay and Keisha Thompson; campaigners Cecilia Goodwin and Lady Phyll; Filmmaker/photographer Ngozi 'Goz’ Ugochukwu; filmmaker Junior Akinola; dancer-choreographer Yandass Ndlovu; musicians Tee O and Dorcàs Sebuyange; Paralympian Kadeena Cox; healthcare professionals Dr Dev Devapriya, Estephanie Dunn, Zuzanna Kouamba and Naomi Yeboah; plus Aurelia Magazine and Brap.